Tip of the day: If you don't want to receive private messages, set user mode +D. You can also force it on all users.

 Upgrading a server without DNS round robin

 If you have multiple servers and you are only upgrading like irc1 from UnrealIRCd version X to version Y, and there will likely only be a few seconds of downtime (the IRC server restart), then you could also not take it out of DNS round robin and just do the upgrade.
 This will be a bit messy since there will be more users (re)connecting than if you did the Doing server maintenance as explained earlier.
-But it is an option if you don't want to wait a week or don't really care about some users reconnecting (eg. at night) or you don't like the drawbacks that were mentioned above.
+But it is an option if you don't want to wait a week or so, or for any of the other reasons mentioned before.
+It is recommended to do such a restart during a time where most of your users are not active, for example very early in the morning.

 More advanced DNS tricks

-It is possible to use more dynamic DNS rules, like Amazon Route53.
+It is possible to use more dynamic DNS rules, like Cloudflare Load Balancing or Amazon Route53.
 Then you can do things like:

 • If a server goes down, automatically take the server out of DNS Round Robin so new clients don't try to connect to it anymore